 The setup is absurdly simple: attach a micro-USB cable to the corresponding slot on the DacMagic XS and plug the cable’s other end into a USB socket on the computer.
 Plug the mini-jack cable connected to the headphones into the corresponding (gold plated) headphone socket that’s at the DacMagic XS’ other end.
 Then select the device from your computer’s output settings and that’s it (on a Mac that meant going to the Sound Output tab in System Preferences).

 The DacMagic XS gives you the choice of two levels of audio resolutions: USB 1.0 mode covers 16/24-bit, 44.1kHz, 48kHz, 88.2kHz, 96kHz, while USB 2.0 mode covers 16/24-bit, 44.1kHz, 48kHz, 88.2kHz, 96kHz, 176.4kHz, 192kHz — obviously if the system can handle and provide higher resolution audio files, then use USB 2.0.

 Now in the real world, measuring sound waves and taking frequency readings don’t wash: it’s about how the audio sounds when heard through the DacMagic XS as compared to when not.
-Obviously a standard has to be applied, and in this case that’s taken care of through the rock-solid audio reproduction that’s been a mainstay of my Sennheiser over-the-ear headphones for more years than I can count now.
-And I won’t attempt to “see” whether poor quality, low resolution MP3 files sound “better” — GIGO rules so everything I’m playing is lossless FLAC.
-That doesn’t mean I won’t pop into a YouTube audio track or a game, but starting with quality audio files should make the difference between hearing what the DacMagic XS can do when given its lead.
+Obviously, a standard has to be applied, and in this case, that’s taken care of through the rock-solid audio reproduction that’s been a mainstay of my Sennheiser over-the-ear headphones for more years than I can count now, which could be great headphones for podcasting.

 Then consider that without the DacMagic XS in place, instead of being able to hear all of them interwoven with the other, the sound becomes something akin to poking a sharp stick in that penetrates a few of the layers and then gives up.
-That I had to return the device afterwards was personally annoying.
+That I had to return the device afterward was personally annoying.
 Especially since it was making my watching Archer (FX animated show) so much more effective, since I could better hear the quickly-passing one-liners and other comments that typify its humor.
 The level of clarity that this DAC presents is really something for such a small device.